 How does it work?

-In a typical email phishing scam, the sender poses to be a legitimate organization, such as an online retailer, government agency (like the IRS) or credit card company.
+In a typical email phishing scam, the sender poses to be a legitimate organization, such as an online retailer, government agency or credit card company.
 The scammer uses one of two main tactics—either offering something that seems too good to be true, or taking advantage of common fears.

 How to spot phishing

 Phishing emails and texts often look like they came from a company you know and trust, such as a bank, credit card company, online store or online payment website.
 The Federal Trade Commission recommends consumers be wary of emails from trusted organizations that: